College Writing Program

 Will my work and personal information be kept confidential?

-Some of your personal information, such as your name and ID number, along with a summary of the session, will be entered into the College Writing Program's database.
-This information will not be available to your professors or to anyone else outside of the Writing Program without your permission.
+Some of your personal information, such as your name and ID number, along with a summary of the session, will be entered into the Writing Program's database.
+This information will not be available to your professors or to anyone else outside of the Writing, Speaking, and Argument Program without your permission.
 The data we collect is primarily used to track the needs of the students who use our services.

 Top

-Some upper-level writing professors have made arrangements with the Writing Fellows to work closely with their courses.
-If this is the case for your class, part of the course requirements may be to make an appointment with one of the Fellows working with the class.
-The Fellows do not take any part in the grading of the papers; they just serve as an additional resource to make the writing process a little easier.
+Some upper-level writing professors have made arrangements with the writing fellows to work closely with their courses.
+If this is the case for your class, part of the course requirements may be to make an appointment with one of the fellows working with the class.
+The fellows do not take any part in grading papers; they just serve as an additional resource to make the writing process a little easier.

 Top